-Based on Rule 210(5)(d)(iii) of the SGX-ST Listing Manual which will come into effect on 1 January 2022, a director who has been a director for an aggregate period of more than 9 years (whether commencing before or after listing) is not independent if his/her continued appointment as an independent director has not been sought and approved in separate resolutions by (A) all shareholders; and (B) all shareholders, excluding shareholders who also serve as the directors or the chief executive officer of the company, and associates of such directors and chief executive officers ("Two-Tier Voting") such resolutions to remain in force until the earlier of retirement or resignation of the above Directors; or the conclusion of the third annual general meeting of the Company following the passing of the resolution.
+Based on Rule 210(5)(d)(iii) of the SGX-ST Listing Manual which came into effect on 1 January 2022, a director who has been a director for an aggregate period of more than 9 years (whether commencing before or after listing) is not independent if his/her continued appointment as an independent director has not been sought and approved in separate resolutions by (A) all shareholders; and (B) all shareholders, excluding shareholders who also serve as the directors or the chief executive officer of the company, and associates of such directors and chief executive officers ("Two-Tier Voting") such resolutions to remain in force until the earlier of retirement or resignation of the above Directors; or the conclusion of the third annual general meeting of the Company following the passing of the resolution.

-In view thereof, five of the independent Directors, namely, Mr Phua Bah Lee, Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha who have served the Board for more than nine years from the date of their respective first appointments as a director will be seeking approval at the forthcoming AGM for their continued appointment as independent Directors via the Two-Tier Voting in separate resolutions.
+At the last AGM held on 23 April 2021, five of the independent Directors, namely, Mr Phua Bah Lee, Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha who have served the Board for more than nine years from the date of their respective first appointments as a director have been re-appointed as independent Directors via the Two-Tier Voting in separate resolutions.